Avulsions a-go go!

 “aaaaaaaaaaaaaaaaaaaaaaagggggghhhhh!”

-“That might be a new one.”
+“That might be the new one.”

 I might have to find a new way to injure myself on Sunday mornings.